aws-samples/amazon-serverless-datalake-workshop/instructions.md

 **It may take a few minutes for data to show up in Kinesis**

 1. Under Services, Type 'Kinesis'
-1. Under 'Kinesis Firehouse Delivery Streams', select *stack name*-ApacheLogsKinesis-*random id*
+1. Under 'Kinesis Firehouse Delivery Streams', select ^stackname^-ApacheLogsKinesis-*random id*
 1. Click the monitoring tab
 1. Here you will see the delivery stream metrics.
 1. **Incoming Bytes**: The amount of data ingested by the stream